ushahid/checkers/README.md

 ![Screenshot](https://github.com/ushahid/checkers/blob/main/assets/images/logo.png)

-##
-Setup
+## Setup
 - Clone the repo
 - Install rust, using rustup https://www.rust-lang.org/tools/install
-- Open a terminal and go to the repo
+- Navigate to the repository root in a terminal
 - Run the following command to build and run the game
 ```
 cargo run --release